nextredo/seafaring_RMS/Docs/gimbal.md

 - This document details the gimbal and everything you should need to know about it

+## **IMPORTANT**

+- Before reading the rest of this manual, note that many of the links to the OlliW wiki are wrong
+- This guide uses a hardware version 1.30 gimbal running firmware v0.96
+- This means we need to use the [old wiki pages](http://www.olliw.eu/storm32bgc-v1-wiki/Main_Page) instead of the new ones

 ## Common Gimbals

 - [List of common gimbals from the Ardupilot website](https://ardupilot.org/copter/docs/common-cameras-and-gimbals.html#common-cameras-and-gimbals)